Nadav-gif/WAF-Analyzer/README.md

 # 🔐 WAF Log Analyzer with LLM-Powered Attack Summarization

 The project analyzes Web Application Firewall (WAF) logs to detect and summarize malicious activity, using rule-based filtering and a Large Language Model (LLM).
-It includes an interactive Streamlit dashboard and also supports JSON output for automation and integration.

 ---